Code-Institute-Submissions/vegan-project/README.md

 ## Libraries:

-* Bootstrap - It's really usefull framework based on Css , i used it for the menu bar.
+* Bootstrap - It's really usefull framework based on Css , i used it for the menu bar navigation bar and design mobile version.
 * FontAwesome - Font Icons Library used mainly for social media.
 * Google Fonts - Full of text fonts , in my project i used one of them.